awsdocs/amazon-emr-management-guide/doc_source/emr-plan-output.md

 You created a bucket with the URI **s3n://myawsbucket/**\.

 **Note**
- If you enable logging in the **Create a Bucket** wizard, it enables only bucket access logs, not Amazon EMR cluster logs\.
+ If you enable logging in the **Create a Bucket** wizard, it enables only bucket access logs, not cluster logs\.

 **Note**
 For more information on specifying Region\-specific buckets, refer to [Buckets and Regions](http://docs.aws.amazon.com/AmazonS3/latest/dev/LocationSelection.html) in the *Amazon Simple Storage Service Developer Guide* and [ Available Region Endpoints for the AWS SDKs ](http://aws.amazon.com/articles/3912)\.